Amazon Employee Benefits

-Amazon provides their employees with a robust benefits package.
+Amazon provides their employees with a fairly standard benefits package.
+Compared to the robust and generous benfits of most large tech employers however Amazon’s benefits definitely come in on the frugal end.
 Here’s a look at how you can optimize your benefits as an Amazon employee:

 Amazon offers a relatively low 401K match.
 The Company will match 50% of your eligible contributions up to 4% of your eligible pay.
 Thus the maximum match from Amazon is 2% of your salary.